-- 3.1 The council's services are managed through its Executive Management Team, comprised of the Chief Executive, three Depute Chief Executives and the Head of Finance and Property Services.
+3.1 The council's services are managed through its Executive Management Team, comprised of the Chief Executive, three Depute Chief Executives and the Head of Finance and Property Services.
 Those officers and 7 Heads of Service form the Corporate Management Team.
 Each service has a Senior Management Team and other managers and teams within its structure.

-The service management structure is shown below.
+The service management structure is as follows.

 Two Heads of Service posts fell vacant in 2018/19.
-Both were filled initially on an interim basis.
-One permanent appointment has been made and arrangements are in hand for a permanent appointment to the other through the Senior Officer Appointment Committee.
-One of the three Depute Chief Executives is retiring in 2019/20 and arrangements have been made and commenced amongst council, health board and the West Lothian Integration Joint Board, all of which have an interest in the appointment. - 3.2 In addition to and linking across its service structure the council's management is carried out through Executive Boards, Project Boards and Working Groups with defined remits and membership to reflect the remit and aims of the body concerned. - 3.3 The council in February 2018 established a Corporate Transformation Team, made up of senior council officers seconded from across its service areas.
+Both were filled initially on an interim basis, prior to being appointed to on a permanent basis.
+In addition, one of the three Depute Chief Executives is retiring in 2019/20.
+A replacement has been appointed in conjunction with the health board and the West Lothian Integration Joint Board, both of which had an interest in the appointment.
+The appointee will take up the post from 30 September 2019.

+- 3.2 In addition to and linking across its service structure the council's management is carried out through Executive Boards, Project Boards and Working Groups with defined remits and membership to reflect the remit and aims of the body concerned. - 3.3 The council in February 2018 established a Corporate Transformation Team, made up of senior council officers seconded from across its service areas.
 They are managed by a Depute Chief Executive and their task is the project management of the transformational change required to deliver on the council's Corporate Plan objectives and priorities and its long-term financial plan.
 The team's contribution and structure have been reviewed in 2018/19 and changes will be made in 2019/20 to help take forward the ongoing transformation of council services and delivery of budget reduction measures.